Skip to main content

 What is a Version?

 A version in Galtea represents a specific iteration of a product.
 Versions allow you to track changes to your product over time and compare different implementations against the same tests.
+You can create, view and manage your versions on the Galtea dashboard or programmatically using the Galtea SDK.

 Comparing Versions